 Launch the Group Policy Management console, right click on the domain and click Create a GPO in this domain and link it here.
 Provide a name to the GPO.

-Right click on the GPO and click Edit.
+Right click the GPO that you just created and click Edit.

 To update the policy on the client machines, run the gpupdate command.

-On the client machine launch the control panel and click on Program and Features.
-You will see that LAPS is installed on the client machine.
+On the client machine launch the control panel and click Program and Features.
+You will find the LAPS entry in the list.